 A few examples of injuries in nursing homes that could be the result of negligent supervision include:

 - The nursing home administrator knows that a particular nurse and patient do not get along with each other, yet assigns that nurse to that patient anyway.
 The two get into an argument and the nurse slaps the patient.

 - The nursing home administrator knows that a particular employee has been pilfering small items from other employees.
 That employee subsequently steals several hundred dollars from a patient’s room.

 - A nursing home employee knows that Patient A has been showing aggressive sexual interest in Patient B, who has repeatedly spurned his advances.
 Patient A then sexually assaults Patient B.

 Contact a Clearwater Nursing Home Abuse Attorney

 If you or a loved one have been injured by a nursing home employee, you may be able to make a case for negligent hiring or supervision.
-Please contact the nursing home injury attorneys at Dolman Law Group for a free consultation by calling 727-451-6900.
+Please contact the nursing home injury attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA for a free consultation by calling (727) 451-6900.